masumahmedeesa/DBMS-Lab-Bolod-to-Boss/README.md

 https://drive.google.com/drive/folders/1ckz1T3AUbgjZrE_H6Gdvfhj15Vwgek0C?usp=sharing
 copy the link and download the whole resources.
 I provide a task there. name (task.pdf) .
 If you watch all the video the task will be completed.Watch all the video and do it by your self.
-All the images that you need will get in (css - my site images_2.zip) There are 10 marks in the task.
+All the images that you need will get in (css - my site images_2.zip) .
+And publish the project in github .
+Watch this video https://drive.google.com/file/d/1o5Loe22EWH3xf8ZgZ32bs6XkV_hw7Yco/view?usp=sharing to publish it in github and after publishing take the link and submit it in the classroom.
+There are 10 marks in the task.
 You have to submit task before sunday.
 If you face any kind of problem feel free to contact with me.send me a email : safayetarman11@gmail.com